drips-network/contracts-v1-periphery/README.md

 # Radicle Community Token Contracts
 The main repository for the Radicle community token.

+## Project Documentation
+Documentation for the project can be found [here](https://github.com/radicle-dev/funding-contracts/docs).

 ## Getting started
 Radicle Community token uses [dapp.tools](https://github.com/dapphub/dapptools) for development.
 Please install the `dapp` client.
 Then, run the following command to install the dependencies: